Article by Rox Newsome

 How to write about experience in a CV

 When writing about your experience in your CV, you should include dates of when you worked in a role, your job title and the name of the company.
+Jobs should be listed in reverse chronological order (most recent first and going back in time).
 Aim to include measurable achievements and not just a list of responsibilities so the employer gets a good idea of how well you performed in a role, rather than what you did on a day to day basis.

 Many people, especially at earlier career levels, struggle to pinpoint their achievements.
 What you have to remember is that with few exceptions, a job role exists because it makes business sense and that business sense revolves around profit.
 Most jobs exist to make or save the company money.